 Some of the most popular wine regions in the country are Tuscany, Prosecco, Sicily, and Trentino.
-If you are in one of these regions, a tour of the vineyards should be on the top of your list.
+If you are in one of these regions, a tour of the vineyards should be at the top of your list.

 Even if you don’t take a tour of one of the vineyards, you should definitely grab a glass when you are out to dinner.

 When I visited Italy, I was consistently told that I had to try risotto.
 So, it just had to make this dish.

 It’s basically just rice that is cooked with broth.
 Sometimes it has other garnishes and vegetables in it, which only adds to the flavor.